VorpalBlade/paketkoll/README.md

   database.
 We do our own parsing.
 This makes it possible to be way faster (parallelism!) and also to make a cross platform binary that will run on either distro without any dependencies apart from libc.
+* You can also use this to find unmanaged files (not installed by the package manager) using `paketkoll check-unexpected`, though some work is required, since there are many legitimately unmanaged files.
+You may need to find a set of `--ignore` flags suitable for your system.
+Only some simple basics ignores are built in (`/proc`, `/sys`, `/home`, etc).

 Caveats: